omnidan/redux-undo/README.md

 undoable({ filter: excludeAction([SOME_ACTION, SOME_OTHER_ACTION]) })
 ```

-Note that the helpers always accept `@@redux/INIT` too in order to store your
+Note that the helpers always accept `@@INIT` and `@@redux/INIT` too in
-initial state.
-If you don't want this, define your own filter function.
+order to store your initial state.
+If you don't want this, define your
+own filter function.

 ## License